The Love Guru: Plot

-Guru Pitka is the self proclaimed "number-two guru in the world", after Deepak Chopra.
+Guru Pitka is the self-proclaimed "number-two guru in the world", after Deepak Chopra.
 A flashback shows Pitka was an orphan, taught by Guru Tugginmypudha.
 When the twelve-year-old Pitka announces he wants to become a guru so that girls will love him, Tugginmypudha puts a chastity belt on him until he can learn that loving himself is more important than being loved by others.

 Pitka's dream is to become the number-one guru and appear on The Oprah Winfrey Show.
-He lives a charmed life with thousands of followers, including celebrities Jessica Simpson, Val Kilmer and Mariska Hargitay (whose name is used as a faux-Hindi greeting).
+He lives a charmed life with thousands of followers, including celebrities Jessica Simpson, Val Kilmer, and Mariska Hargitay (whose name is used as a faux-Hindi greeting).
 Pitka's teachings, which involve simplistic acronyms and plays on words, are displayed in PowerPoint slide shows.

 In Canada, Jane Bullard inherits the Toronto Maple Leafs hockey team, who are on a losing streak.
 Their star player, Darren Roanoke, has been playing badly ever since his wife Prudence left him for Los Angeles Kings goaltender Jacques "Lè Coq" Grandé.
 Jane is a big fan of Pitka's and offers him $2 million to fix Darren's marriage so the team can win the Stanley Cup.
 Pitka's agent tells him if he succeeds, Oprah will have him on her show.
 Pitka also meets team coach Cherkov, and mocks his dwarfism.

 Pitka and Jane bond on the plane ride.
 Jane became a fan of Pitka's work due to the death of her father and admits she has a crush on Pitka.
 When Jane says she had a gay experience in college, Pitka gets an erection, causing his chastity belt to clank.

 During a game, Pitka encourages the rival team to beat up Darren to distract him.
 Darren begins to play well, but then gets suspended for the next two games after beating up Lè Coq and hitting Coach Cherkov with a hockey puck.

-Pitka has dinner with Jane and almost kisses her but his chastity belt clanks again.
+Pitka has dinner with Jane and almost kisses her, but his chastity belt clanks again.
 She leaves feeling rejected.
 In revenge for Pitka's antics, Coach Cherkov punches Pitka in the testicles.
-Pitka throws a tantrum over the pain to his testicles as they are overly sensitive due to 33 years of blue balls.
+Pitka throws a tantrum over the pain in his testicles as they are overly sensitive due to 33 years of blue balls.